nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2023-01-01
+Happy new year!
++ Fixed my changing the status property from a select to a status, breaking the daily.
++ Added /goal command to retrieve and set the goal of today
++ added /grateful command to set what I'm grateful for today

 ## 2022-12-09
 + Moved my goals to "Goals", so I needed to switch database.
 Added the config to the config file as well.